AbsoluteStratos/VRC_Graffiti/docs/INSTALL.md

 ## Step 3 Transform Spray Can Position
 Adjust the location/rotation/scale of the game object `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder/GraffitiObject` in a way that makes sense for your avatar (make sure the can is facing the right way).
-This object is NOT the one you just parented, its on tier down.
+This object is NOT the one you just parented, its a tier down.
 Keep an eye out for the nozzle of spray can to indicate the front ward direction (you want this pointing away from you).
 Once your happy with its position *disable* `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder` (NOT `GraffitiObject`, this should stay enabled underneath).